rtxx/scripts/packy/README.md

 Packy can search, download and check for updates for AUR packages.
 It's still a bit of work to install the package, but it's in line with what the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance#Be_careful_with_unofficial_packages) [recommends](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages).

-Packy can check for updates for all installed AUR packages, but ***cannot*** update them automatically.
-Maybe in the future, but to me, it's not a priority, as I limit the use of AUR to a minimum.
+Packy can check for updates for all installed AUR packages and update them automatically.

-Packy downloads and install missing dependencies (not packy but makepkg) but it ***cannot*** automatically install dependencies from AUR, meaning that we need to install them manually with packy -Dx.
+Packy downloads and install missing make dependencies and dependencies.

 Packy can ***only*** install 1 package at a time.
 Maybe in the future, but its a bit out of the scope of the script.